Dress for success at your graduate job interviews

 Imagine what you'd wear if you got the job and were going to a meeting with important clients.
 The safest bet is a business-like dark suit, perhaps in navy or charcoal grey, with a light-coloured shirt.

 Different industries have slightly different dress codes, but even so, you need to err on the side of formality.
 You may want to be creative, but employers' own likes and dislikes could be used against you.
 Even in creative industries such as the media or publishing, where day-to-day office dress may be more casual than in finance or law, interview candidates are still expected to dress smartly.
+For example, don't turn up to your interview in jeans,

 Interview style tips for men